horker/oxyplotcli2/docs/md/New-OxyRectangleBarSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.RectangleBarSeries object that represents a series for bar charts where the bars are defined by rectangles.
+Returns an object that represents a series for bar charts where the bars are defined by rectangles.